balena-labs-projects/balena-dash/README.md

 To configure the URL displayed by webkit, set the **`WPE_URL`** environment variable.
 The default value is [Youtube TV](http://www.youtube.com/tv)

+### Switching URLs quickly using your web browser or Slack

+Your balenaDash device is also running a small webserver on port 80.
+The screen will show the URL configured at `WPE_URL` normally, but the webserver allows you to put other URLs on screen quickly and easily.
+If you tell balenaCloud to expose your device's public URL, then you can even control it with Slack (or `curl`, or anything that can use webhooks).
+[More details](https://github.com/mozz100/tohora/blob/master/README.md)

 ## Automate backlight switching
 To use automatic backlight switching you’ll need to configure a few service variables for the scheduler service.